mbiegel1/cmsc447_hw1_final/README.md

     <br>`Display all data`: Brings to a page for the user to select a "Display" button and display all data in the database
     <br>`Delete existing user`: Brings to a page to enter new username, id, and score.
 "Delete" button will delete data from SQL table
     <br>`Delete ALL data`: Brings to a page verifying that the user wants to delete all data from the data base.

+*NOTE* If you want to stop the program, use `Ctrl+C` to end the application and not `Ctrl+Z`. `Ctrl+Z` seems to not allow the program to run correctly if you were to relaunch the server and run the application again.
+If you do hit `Ctrl+Z` to stop the program, the solution that works for me is to close the terminal and relaunch a new one, navigate to the folder, and run the executable again.